Learn How to Speak Your Husband’s Love Language

 What is your husband’s love language?

-- Identify Your Spouse’s Love Language – describes the love languages and links to a love languages quiz
+- Identify Your Spouse’s Love Language – describes the love languages and includes a link to a love languages quiz

 Once you’ve identified his love language(s), begin learning to “speak” it.
 This week, I encourage you to do at least two things for him that show love to him in the language he understands.
 This can be difficult if his language is very different from yours, but it’s well worth the effort.
 Here are just a few ideas for each of the primary love languages: